Aran Islands & Western Way – 8 Days

 - Day 6 / Leenaun to Drummin

-- Today’s trail takes you northeast from Leenaun to the head of Killary Fjord and across the county border into Mayo.
-Here you will have an option to take a short detour to visit the famous Aasleagh Falls, where the salmon rich Erriff River cascades picturesque down to meet the inlet of Killary.
+Today’s trail takes you northeast from Leenaun to the head of Killary Fjord and across the county border into Mayo.
+Here you will have an option to take a short detour to visit the famous Aasleagh Falls, where the picturesque salmon-rich Erriff River cascades down to meet the inlet of Killary.
 The falls can be very impressive, especially after heavy rainfall.
 You may also be lucky enough to see the salmon leap as they travel upstream to spawn.
 The route takes you through wild bog lands and sparse forests.
 You will cross the Sheeffry Hills from where you can enjoy wonderful views of the Erriff Valley and pass Sheeffry Bridge, an old humpbacked structure.
 Your day finishes in the quiet hamlet of Drummin, where you can relax over a pint of your favourite tipple.
-Distance: 15 km/9 miles, Ascent 200 m/600 ft Approximate walking time 4.5 hrs

 - Day 7 / Drummin to Westport